 - A completed and signed Form DS-82,

-- All the required supporting documents, and
+- All required supporting documents, and

 - Payment for renewal processing fees.

-Option #3: A Passport Expediting Service
+Option #3: Use a Passport Expediting Service

 Comparing Passport Renewal Options At a Glance